WolfThatMoos/PTCGPExtras/README.md

 - ~~Menu Delete Account.
 This feature will be off by default.
 There is no functionality to menu delete accounts with this version.~~
 [Discord]
 - Does it post to discord correctly
-- Does heart beat work
+- ~~Does heart beat work.
+Untested.
+Did not alter original code.~~
-- Does discord list work
+- ~~Does discord list work.
+Untested.
+Did not alter original code.~~
 [Displays]
-- Need to update listing that this will not work with 100%, only 125%
+- ~~125% scale available only.
+All card images are captured at 125% scale, will no work with other scales with this version.~~
 [Moo]
 - ~~Skip Adding Main~~
 - Fingerprint Mode